Forecast-beating German GDP sends DAX to record high

 LONDON/PARIS, Feb 13 (Reuters) - European shares rose on Friday, boosted by robust growth figures from Germany that sent the country’s blue-chip DAX index to a record high and by a recovery in Greek stocks.

-Other markets in the periphery of the euro zone also rose, with Spain’s IBEX up 1.7 percent and Italy’s FTSE MIB 1 percent higher.
+Other markets in the periphery of the euro zone gained, with Spain’s IBEX up 2.1 percent and Italy’s FTSE MIB 1.2 percent higher.

+“A lot of people involved in the discussions are keen to keep the tone as positive as they can,” Pechlaner said.

 Shares have also been supported by strong earnings.
-Halfway through Europe’s earnings season, 55 percent of companies listed on the STOXX 600 have exceeding analyst forecasts, according to Thomson Reuters I/B/E/S data.
+Halfway through Europe’s earnings season, results have been strong overall, with 55 percent of companies listed on the STOXX 600 exceeding analyst forecasts, according to Thomson Reuters I/B/E/S data.

 In a typical quarter, 48 percent of companies beat estimates.
 Fourth quarter earnings are expected to grow 20.3 percent.

-Commodity-related stocks are in focus as prices slump.
-Seadrill dropped over 9 percent after the world’s third-biggest offshore driller cut $1.1 billion worth of Petrobras orders from its backlog due to the Brazilian firm’s troubles.
+Commodity related stocks are in focus this earnings season as prices slump.
+Seadrill dropped over 10 percent after the world’s third-biggest offshore driller cut $1.1 billion worth of Petrobras orders from its backlog due to the Brazilian firm’s troubles.

-ArcelorMittal, the world’s largest producer of steel, was up 5 percent, reversing early losses.
-The group said its profit would fall in 2015, rather than improve as expected, although details about the group’s debt reassured investors.
+Shares in ArcelorMittal, the world’s largest producer of steel, were up 4 percent, reversing early losses.
+The group said on Friday its profit would fall in 2015, rather than improve as expected, although details about the group’s debt reassured investors.

 “People knew about the low iron ore price but the low debt was a positive surprise,” ING analyst Jaap Kuin said.